fluxcd/flux2/docs/guides/mozilla-sops.md

 -o yaml > basic-auth.yaml
 ```

-Encrypt the secret with sops using your GPG key:
+Encrypt the secret with SOPS using your GPG key:

 ```sh
 sops --encrypt --in-place basic-auth.yaml